markov-ngz/DEVIA_BLOC_1_v2/2-transform/README.md

 - no null

 Entrée corrompues
-- difference len trop importante entre parole/traduit
+-  10% difference len trop importante entre parole/traduit
-- uniformiser la langue

 Duplicates are handled at loading ( even though it could be done at this step )